 Background

+The bacterial composition of the vaginal microbiome is highly dynamic with compositional changes related to menses, intercourse, hygiene and hormone levels.
+Imbalances in vaginal bacterial communities can lead to an increased risk of infertility, miscarriages, preterm birth sexually transmitted infections, yeast infections, urinary tract infections and bacterial vaginosis.

 Advances in sequencing technology have greatly increased the granularity of vaginal microbiome data in recent years, however, significant inter- and intra-individual variation has made defining normal difficult.
-Although comprehensive, the use of next-generation sequencing on a clinician-collected sample is relatively expensive and onerous on the patient, and this has obstructed high frequency and longitudinal vaginal microbiome monitoring with healthy patients.
+The expense and inconvenience to the patient of next-generation sequencing on a clinician-collected sample has obstructed high frequency and longitudinal vaginal microbiome monitoring with healthy patients.

-We describe a feasibility trial of 11 women comparing at-home patient-collected samples using tampons to clinician-collected high vaginal swabs (under direct vision), and analysed with a targeted qPCR assay for 16 common vaginal microorganisms.

 Objectives

+Determine if the tampon is a superior vaginal microbiome sample collection method than the clinician collected high vaginal swabs.

 Methods

+Self-collected tampons and clinician collected high vaginal swabs from 11 volunteers were analysed using targeted qPCR for 16 common vaginal microorganisms with results compared.

 Results

-Tampon samples demonstrated high (91%) level of agreement (as assessed by Bland Altman analysis) with clinician-collected samples for measures of Total Bacteria Mass, Lactobacillus spp. and Lactobacilli Ratio (percentage of Lactobacilli spp. of Total Bacteria Mass).
-Furthermore, tampon-collected samples were superior for detecting potential pathogenic microbes.
-Of the microbes that were detected in at least one participant (Mycoplasma genitalum was not detected in any participants by either method), tampon samples detected microbes for 6.29 ± 0.67 participants (mean ± SEM) compared to 5.29 ± 0.65 participants for clinician-collected samples.
+Tampon samples demonstrated a high (91%) level of agreement with clinician-collected samples for measures of Total Bacteria Mass, Lactobacillus spp. and Lactobacilli Ratio.
+Tampon samples were superior for detecting potential pathogenic microbes 6.29 ± 0.67 participants (mean ± SEM) compared to 5.29 ± 0.65 participants for clinician-collected samples.
+Mycoplasma genitalum was detected via the tampon and not the clinician collected sample in one participant..

 Discussion

-Although further validation is required, these results indicate that tampon-collected sampling and targeted qPCR assays could represent a feasible and low-cost tool for high-frequency longitudinal monitoring of key indexes of the vaginal microbiome (e.g. Lactobacilli dominance or presence of key pathogens) and represent a scalable research tool for large cohort studies of pregnancy outcomes.
-Methodology for subsequent validation studies of this method for development of a tampon sample biobank are outlined below.
+These results indicate that tampon-collected sampling and targeted qPCR assays could represent a feasible and low-cost tool for high-frequency longitudinal monitoring of key indexes of the vaginal microbiome (e.g. Lactobacilli dominance or presence of key pathogens) and represent a scalable research tool for large cohort studies of numerous obstetric and gynaecology outcomes with the aim of improving health care for women.